 Avoiding Pain in Heels

-Alleviating Pain Caused by Shoes, During: Inserts can make a big difference in heels!
-I’ve liked Insolia inserts, as well as Dr. Scholl’s or Foot Petals.
-(Read my Insolia review here.)
+Alleviating Pain Caused by Shoes, During: Inserts can make a big difference with heels!
+I’ve liked Insolia inserts (read my review here), as well as Dr. Scholl’s and Foot Petals.
+(Insolia inserts really make a difference — something about the slim pieces of plastic helps my flat feet feel more comfortable in heels.)
 Note that some shoe maintenance (such as asking a cobbler to put rubber soles and rubber heel tips on your new shoes) can increase comfort as well as extend the life of your heels.
-I got the chance to try some Insolia inserts, and they really do make a difference for heels — something about the slim pieces of plastic helps my flat feet feel more comfortable in heels.
 I’ve also been a longtime fan of ball-of-the-feet inserts, like those by Dr. Scholl’s or Foot Petals.
 Finally, if you really can’t walk far in your heels, there are a number of foldable ballet slippers that you can stash in your purse, including City Slips, Footzyfolds, and Dr. Scholl’s Fast Flats.

 Alleviating Pain Caused by Shoes, After: YogaToes can also be miracle workers after a long day in heels or on your feet.
 The book Your Feet Don’t Have to Hurt has a bunch of great foot exercises that help flex the muscles that might be sore after walking in heels, for example, drawing the alphabet with a pointed toe, or spending a few minutes, barefoot, trying to pick up a pencil with your toes.
 I would heartily recommend the book if only for that section!